OoliteProject/oolite/README.txt

                   (Debian package manager) tools deps              Dependencies for all plaforms:
-   Cocoa-deps     Dependencies for Mac OS X (macppc and macintel platforms) Linux-x86-deps Dependencies for Linux on x86 processors scripts        Scripts and script fragments for tarball/autopackage Doc               Documentation (including user guides) FreeDesktop       Files for GNOME/KDE desktop launchers
+   Cocoa-deps     Dependencies for Mac OS X (macppc and macintel platforms) Linux-deps     Dependencies for Linux on x86 and x86_64 processors scripts        Scripts and script fragments for tarball/autopackage Doc               Documentation (including user guides) FreeDesktop       Files for GNOME/KDE desktop launchers